 Cons

-A dead man's switch is a mechanism that triggers automatically unless you actively prevent it.
-In Bitcoin, this typically means a pre-signed transaction that sends your Bitcoin to your heirs' addresses after a timelock expires.
-You periodically refresh the timelock while alive.
-If you stop refreshing - because you died or became incapacitated - the transaction executes automatically.
+A dead man's switch is a setup that fires on its own unless you actively stop it.
+In Bitcoin, that usually means a pre-signed transaction that sends your coins to your family's addresses once a timelock (a built-in delay before a transaction can go through) runs out.
+While you are alive, you reset the clock every so often.
+If you stop, because you died or can no longer manage it, the transaction goes through by itself.

 Pros